reverse0x90/edCTF/README.md

 ## Installation

-You can install it with Docker by using startdocker.sh:
+You can run it within a container using Docker via the following commands:
 ```
-sh startdocker.sh
+docker build -t edctf .
+docker run --restart=always -p 80:80 --name edctf_server -d edctf
 ```

 Or you can install locally, assuming you're using something like Ubuntu or Debian.
 Run this command in your shell: